hudsondan/tcr-scapes/README.md

 # Assumes that the user has created and activated a conda virtual environment
 # Please see https://github.com/phbradley/conga for more details

-!pip3 install scanpy
+>> pip install scanpy
-!git clone https://github.com/phbradley/conga.git && cd conga/tcrdist_cpp && make
+>> git clone https://github.com/phbradley/conga.git && cd conga/tcrdist_cpp && make
-!pip install -e .
+>> pip install -e .
-!conda install seaborn scikit-learn statsmodels numba pytables !conda install -c conda-forge python-igraph leidenalg louvain notebook !conda install -c intel tbb # optional
+>> conda install seaborn scikit-learn statsmodels numba pytables
+>> conda install -c conda-forge python-igraph leidenalg louvain notebook
+>> conda install -c intel tbb # optional
-!pip install scanpy
+>> pip install scanpy
-!pip install fastcluster # optional
+>> pip install fastcluster # optional
-!conda install pyyaml #optional for using yaml-formatted configuration files for scripts
+>> conda install pyyaml #optional for using yaml-formatted configuration files for scripts

-`
+# Run

+To run the benchmarking analysis with default parameters from within an acitvated environment
+>> python run.py

+To amend the input data, or any other parameters, see the model help documentation
+>> python run.py --help

+# Analyse

+Plotting and statistical analyses can be found in stats_plots.Rmd Motif production for